8 days dive cruise yacht Aggressor: January – May

 Itinerary

-Morning – Arrival at Baltra Airport: At the mainland airport, you have purchased your TCC or Ingala card and a luggage inspection has already been conducted to ensure that no foreign plant or animal species are introduced.
-Upon your arrival at Seymour Ecological airport, your TCC (Transit Control Card) will be stamped.
-This must be kept in a safe place during your trip, as it must be presented again on your return flight.
-In addition, the Galapagos National Park entrance fee is due upon entry (US$200), if not already paid.
+Morning – Arrival at Baltra Airport: Your TCC (Transit Control Card), also known as the Ingala card (US$20 per person), will be issued digitally after you complete an online form.
+At the airport, this digital card will be checked, and your luggage will be inspected to ensure that no non-native plant or animal species are introduced.
+In addition, the Galápagos National Park entrance fee (US$200) must be paid upon arrival if it has not already been paid.
 Your guide will meet you at the airport, help you with your luggage and will accompany you on the short bus ride to the port.
 Here you will board the yacht.
 After greeting the crew and captain, you will be assigned your cabins and then do your first test dive at Carrion Point on the Itabaca Channel.

 Meals: Lunch/Dinner